darul75/personal-blog/posts/2015/2016-01-07_what-is-babel-js-doing.md

 ## Why Babel

-Today browsers or javascript engines are not all aware about ES6, thus **Babel translate any new ES6 features to make them compliant with ES5 javascript version**.
+Browsers or javascript engine as NodeJS not all "capable" of managing the new ES6 javascript version.

+**Thus Babel is in charge of compiling each new ES6 features and make it compliant with older version of JavaScript (ES5...).**

-Babel will parse you JS code and transform it to 'legacy' ES5 source code.
+Babel parses your JS source code to transform it into a *legacy* javascript source code :)

 ## Class example

-In this article I only show Babel's work on new [Class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) sugar syntax from ES6 and see how Babel deals with that.
+In this article I describe Babel's work with new [Class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) sugar syntax from ES6.

+I wish it will help to figure out the kind of routines that Babel can produce.

 ### Old school